jbryer/DTedit/README.md

 1. Define callback functions, as for `dtedit`.

-2. `callModule` in the server function, wwith `dteditmod` as the shiny module server function.
+2. `callModule` in the server function, with `dteditmod` as the shiny module server function.

 ```r
 return_values <- callModule(